Ici Radio-Canada Première: History

 Some French-language programming had aired on the Canadian Radio Broadcasting Commission's CRCM since 1933, but the CBC's French radio network traces its formal beginning to December 11, 1937, with the launch of CBF in Montreal.

 In 1938, the station was expanded into a fledgling network with the launch of CBV in Quebec City and CBJ in Chicoutimi.
 Also that year, the long-running soap opera La Pension Velder, which ran until 1942 and was then revived in the 1950s as a television series, aired for the first time.
 The following year, the even more successful and influential Un Homme et son péché was launched.

 For the first month of World War II, Radio-Canada aired 24 hours a day, broadcasting war news from Europe.
 Also that year, the network broadcast its first Montreal Canadiens hockey game.

 In 1940, another popular radio soap, Jeunesse dorée, made its debut.
-In 1941, the network — which had previously relied on Canadian Press reporters — launched its own news division.
-Also that year, the network launched two shortwave radio stations in Montreal to serve francophones outside Quebec.
-Throughout the 1940s, however, the network's expansion in Quebec was accomplished primarily through private affiliate stations.
+In 1941, the network, which had previously relied on Canadian Press reporters, launched its own news division and two shortwave radio stations in Montreal to serve francophones outside Quebec.
+Throughout the 1940s, its expansion inside Quebec was primarily through private affiliate stations.

 In 1942, the network controversially refused to give airtime to the "No" side in the Conscription Plebiscite.
 Nonetheless, 72.9 per cent of Quebec voters were opposed.

 In 1945, the International Service was launched.
 In 1946, the network launched an experimental FM station in Montreal (which would become CBFX), and expanded outside Quebec for the first time with the launch of CKSB as a private affiliate in St. Boniface, Manitoba, near Winnipeg.

 The network also had seven privately owned affiliates: